Geva Carmel: Etymology

 The moshav takes its name from the Hellenistic Jewish city of Geba, which according to Josephus was situated in a large plain near Galilee and Mount Carmel.
 It is also mentioned in Pliny the Elder's Natural History.

 History

 Geva Carmel was established in 1949 by immigrants from Tunisia and Turkey, including Moshe Sardines, who later served as a member of the Knesset for Mapai.
-According to Walid Khalidi, it was built east of the village of al-Sarafand, named for and built on the land of the depopulated Palestinian village of Jaba', about 1/2 km northwest of the village site.
+According to Walid Khalidi, it was built east of the former village of al-Sarafand, while according to Benny Morris, it was named for and built on land near the depopulated Palestinian village of Jaba', about 1/2 km northwest of the village site.